ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-2-traversing-arrays.rst

    :practice: T
    :adaptive:

    The following program has the correct code to return the average of the first 3 items in the array a, but the code is mixed up.
 Drag the blocks from the left into the correct order on the right.
-You will be told if any of the blocks are in the wrong order or are indented incorrectly.</p>
+You will be told if any of the blocks are in the wrong order or are indented incorrectly.
    -----
    public static double avg3(int[] a)
    {